gem5/website/_pages/community/events/bootcamp-2024.md

         - [**Registration is now open!**](https://na.eventscloud.com/ereg/index.php?eventid=799532&)
         - If you are a student and wish to stay in the student dorms, you need to register **before May 26th**.
         - Spaces are limited, so be sure to register on time if you plan to join us for the gem5 bootcamp this summer!
+        - You can find the bootcamp schedule [here](https://gem5bootcamp.github.io/2024/).
         ---